MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 First make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.

-Next, to submit your project using the new su
+Next, to submit your project using the new submit command you can run `submit` f